MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 ~~~
 {: .language-bash}

-### Our first module
-Once inside of the `molecool` folder (`molecool/molecool`), examine the files that are there.
-View the first module (`measure.py`) in a text editor.
-We see a few things about this file.
-The top begins with a description of this module.
-Right now, that is the file name, followed by our short description, then the sentence "Handles the primary functions".
-We will change this to be more descriptive later.
-CookieCutter has also created a placeholder function in called `canvas`.
-At the start of the `canvas` function, we have a `docstring` (more about this in [documentation]), which describes the function.

-We will be moving all of the functions we defined in the jupyter notebook into python modules (`.py` files) like these.

 ### The `__init__.py` file

 A Python package is defined by a special file recognized by the Python interpreter called `__init__.py`.
 Without an `__init__.py`, we don't have a Python package.
 This file can be blank in some cases, however, we will use it to define how the user interacts with the functions in our package.